 The idea was to concentrate on fishing - and fishing is a major North Korean concern in the disputed waters as its fishermen seek the south-migrating blue-crab from June to September.

+But it came to nothing and the North clearly remains ready and willing to defend its interests there, with the South determined to uphold its position as well.
 Some international experts think that what is known as the Northern Limit Line, drawn by the UN after the Korean war, should be moved in North Korea's favour, since the old international three-mile maritime limit has made way for 12.

 But given the overall state of relations between North and South, there are no realistic hopes of an agreement.